Lando offers a configurable recipe for spinning up apps that use the MEAN stack, a common set of infrastructure designed to run NodeJS applications.

 lando rebuild to apply the changes to this file.
 You can check out the full code for this example over here.

-These are in addition to the default variables that we inject into every container.
+The below are in addition to the default variables that we inject into every container.

 You can take advantage of Lando's events framework to automate common tasks.
 Here are some useful examples you can drop in your